SingleManTH/agiletoolkit.org/rules/doc-style-rules.md

 * Use 'method' for a function within a class (See PHP docs).
 * Use 'property' for a class-scope variable
 * Use 'variable' for a method-scope variable
+* Use 'object-oriented', not 'Object-Oriented' or 'object oriented'

 ### Links